Jarsa/form-sh/README.md

 ## How to use this repo in a local instance?

-The configuration of the file assumes that the folder structure for the project is the following.
+The configuration of the file assumes that the folder structure for the project is the following..

 ```shell-script
 ~/Projects/odoo-sh/<reposistory-name>